šŸš€ Big News:Socket Has Acquired Secure Annex.Learn More →

 Local Usage in Another Application

 The demo app is useful for developing this addon, but it can often be helpful to consume your version of this addon in another application either to more easily develop your changes or to validate that your changes work as you expect.
-You can use your local version of ember-hk-components in another application that consumes it via yarn's link command.
+You can use your local version of ember-hk-components in another application that consumes it via PNPM's link command.

 // in your ember-hk-components directory

-> yarn link
+> pnpm link --global

 // in your consuming app directory

-> yarn link @heroku/ember-hk-components
+> pnpm link --global @heroku/ember-hk-components

 // to put consuming app back on the release version

-> yarn unlink @heroku/ember-hk-components
+> pnpm unlink --global @heroku/ember-hk-components

 Now, when you make changes in your copy of ember-hk-components those changes will be reflected in the consuming application.